 FoR is an international movement of people who commit themselves to active nonviolence as a way of life and as a means of personal, social, economic and political transformation.
 Based in the Christian tradition, we were founded in 1914, and have permanent representation at the UN.

-In its 100 years, the Fellowship has had 6 Nobel Peace Prize winners.
 FoR is a membership organisation, and we welcome new members: join us.

 The Fellowship of Reconciliation in England & Scotland is based at Peace House in Oxford. /”>armed drones.
 All this takes place from our home in Oxford: Peace House.